|

 proxy server, gateway, or firewall.
 In this case "all" the organization's

-users may give off the same single persona (i.e. proxy.gateway.employer.com)
+users may give off the same single persona (i.e. proxy_gateway.employer.com)

 - OR, the persona of the employee's individual workstation